Famen Temple: Ceramics

 Chinese celadon were highly regarded by connoisseurs, and sometimes made more or less exclusively for the court.
 Of particular note was an earlier type such as the mi se (秘色瓷 "secret colour" or "mystic colour") wares,.
 Speculation arose concerning whether mi se referred to the secret craft of the glazing colour or if it referred to a specific colour.
 The ceramic type was finally identified when the underground crypt at the Famen Temple was opened, revealing a description on the accounting tablet in the underground palace, and by the unearthing of thirteen precious pieces of mi se ceramics.

 Silk

-China's silk industry reached its prime time in Tang Dynasty, and the silk fabrics discovered in underground palace provided a convincing evidence.
+China's silk industry reached its prime time in the Tang dynasty, and the silk fabrics discovered in underground palace provided a convincing evidence.
 Most of those fabrics were contributed by former Empresses.
 Among them there is an "Empress Wu's Embroidered Skirt" belonging to Wu Zetian.

 Figure of Buddha

-There were 88 niches of Buddha in the 13-storied pagoda in Ming Dynasty, each containing a figure.
+There were 88 niches of Buddha in the 13-storied pagoda in the Ming dynasty, each containing a figure.
 By 1939, there were only 68 left.
-Later after clear-up, 98 figures of Buddha had been found in total, many containing scriptures, sealed at the times of Ming Dynasty and the Republic of China.
+Later after clear-up, 98 figures of Buddha had been found in total, many containing scriptures, sealed at the times of the Ming dynasty and the Republic of China.